usnistgov/FIPS201/_FIPS201/authentication.md

 Some characteristics of the visual authentication mechanism are as follows:

-- human inspection of card, which is not amenable for rapid or high volume access control and is susceptible to human error;
+- human inspection of card,
+- not amenable for rapid or high volume access control
+- susceptible to human error,
-- some resistance to use of unaltered card by non-owner of card;
+- some resistance to use of unaltered card by non-owner of card,
-- low resistance to tampering and forgery;
+- low resistance to tampering and forgery,
-- does not provide protection against use of a revoked card; and
+- does not provide protection against use of a revoked card, and
 - applicable in environments with and without card readers.

 ## 6.3 PIV Support of Graduated Authenticator Assurance Levels {#s-6-3}